CarlosDomingues/scft/README.md

 # scft

-A repository for studies related to *Statistical Consequences of Fat Tails*, by Nassim Nicholas Taleb.
+A repository for studies related to Statistical Consequences of Fat Tails, by Nassim Nicholas Taleb.
 It consists mostly of JupyterLab Notebooks.

 ## Hacking